This has got to be my hardest diet experiment yet.

 No, epilepsy isn't the advantage!
 It turns out the ketogenic diet has promising benefits in the treatment of epilepsy.
 In fact, this is the reason it was developed; historically, fasting has been used to treat epilepsy and ketosis simulates that state!

 Due to little knowledge of the long-term effects of the ketogenic die few controlled studies have been made.
 However, a growing pile of uncontrolled studies is making the efficacy of a ketogenic treatment hard to argue against.

 Not something I'm interested in personally, research I've found isn't actually very promising.
-A lot of studies include calorie restriction or exercise.
-Even when isocaloric an argument could be made that any weight loss is due to the adaption phase.
+A lot of studies include calorie restriction or exercise and even when isocaloric, an argument could be made that weight loss is due to the adaption phase.

-I've personally noticed improvements to sleep quality (more on that bellow) but don't take my word for it here is an article explaining the effects certain foods have on sleep.
+I've personally noticed improvements to sleep quality (more on that below) but don't take my word for it here is an article explaining the effects certain foods have on sleep.

 I suppose this is a subjective one but this diet can create some insane cravings.
-Note this is coming from someone who has tried raw vegan and exclusively powered food!
+Note this is coming from someone who has tried raw vegan and exclusively powdered food!